DylanMeeus/springboot_jwt_blog/_posts/2013-03-17-Authenticate-Azure-Mobile-Services-apps-with-Everything-using-Auth0.markdown

 {% endexcerpt %}

-For Microsoft Accounts (LiveID), for example, WAMS will ask the user for the following rights: name, gender, display picture, contacts and friends.
+For Microsoft Accounts (Live ID), for example, WAMS will ask the user for the following rights: name, gender, display picture, contacts and friends.
 You might not need all these, and you might turn away customers by asking too much.

 Auth0 addresses these two issues: